Proof of Vaccination Not Required to Visit Public Libraries

 Computer users will be provided with wipes to wipe down their own computer station before use.

 Wi-Fi is available at all 11 branch locations as space is available.
 Patrons will be provided with wipes to wipe down their own area before use.
 Seating will continue to be social distanced and limited.

 Limited space is available to access seating for studying, reading and wifi usage.

 The Library Café, at Chatham Branch only, will be open for limited hours and take out service only.

 All library materials can be returned to any of CKPL's 11 branches.

 Overdue fines will be charged on all materials with the exception of children's materials.

-Limited in person programming begins the first week of October as space permits at the Blenheim, Chatham, Dresden, Ridgetown, Tilbury and Wallaceburg branches.
+Limited in person programming is currently on hold but will be available as space permits and government rules allow at the Blenheim, Chatham, Dresden, Ridgetown, Tilbury and Wallaceburg branches.

 Washrooms are open at every branch.
 The washrooms on the second floor of the Chatham Branch are closed.

 Tutoring space is available subject to space limitations and the need to physically distance.